WordGraph helpers

 - word_graph.nodes_reachable_from(wg: WordGraph, source: int) set[int]

-This function returns a set consisting of all the nodes in the word graph wg that are reachable from source.
+- Returns the set of nodes reachable from a given node in a word graph. - This function returns a set consisting of all the nodes in the word graph wg that are reachable from source. - Parameters:

 - Returns: